 Weather is always something to keep in mind on the Pebble Creek hike.
 It was a sunny day in mid-July when we made the trek, but at least 60 percent of the trail was still covered in snow.
-That made the hike a little more challenging than we expected (which we actually enjoyed) and it also helped thin out the crowd of tourists.
+That made the hike a little more challenging than we expected and helped thin out the crowd of tourists.
 As a sign along the Pebble Creek hike mentions, the weather can change in an instant at Mount Rainier.
 It can be bright and sunny one minute, and cloudy and cold the next.
 It’s smart to pack warm clothes just in case.

 Have you ever tried the Pebble Creek hike at Paradise?
 How was your experience?
 We’d love to hear all about it!
-Please leave a comment below or connect with us on Twitter, Facebook, and Google+.
+Please leave a comment below or connect with us on Twitter, Facebook, and Instagram.
 Don’t forget to also check out Seattle Bloggers for more cool places to visit around the Emerald City.

 Paradise | Mount Rainier National Park Day Trip

 Crystal Mountain Resort | Summer Fun Near Mount Rainier

 I have hiked to Pebble Creek three times via the high skyline trail, and onto the Muir Snowfield, which took me over the giant rocky ridge that skirts the beginning of the field. the field was melted back many feet when I went, so it was necessary to climb over rocks to access the field.
 The sign down by Paradise says it is a strenuous hike, and they have that correct, for as you must know there are plenty of steep uphill segments on this trail from start to finish.